truzo/tomango-2018/site/content/thinks/PWA-for-lewes-bonfire-organising-pandemonium.md

 ![](images/blog/Lewes-Bonfire-Before-After.png)

-## User Interface and User Experience
+## UI and UX design

-With the styles, type and images chosen, the design of the pages and subpages began.
+With the styles, typeface and images chosen, the design of the pages and subpages began.

 We wanted to provide an easy-to-understand information bank including a timetable of events, travel and safety details, locations, and anything else an attendee might need.